Through Sickness & Through Health

 Jaymz practicing the cutthroat razor shave on himself in front of Janice's dressing mirror.

-Late 2016, Janice walked away from her workplace in tears due to ongoing politics.
-Her negative experiences inspired her to form the acronym of SILK - "Style Is Love Kindness".
-Janice picked up odd jobs in tutoring and house cleaning, but soon the pressures of hunger and unstable income became a confronting and isolating reality.
+Late 2016, Janice formed the acronym of SILK - "Style Is Love Kindness".
+She had lost her job through unprecedented events, and soon the pressures of hunger and unstable income became a confronting and isolating reality.
 She helped Jaymz prepare his resumé and cover letters as he applied, door-knocked, and trialed at numerous barbershops, but many deemed him unemployable when they learned of his physical condition.
 With rental debt and medical bills escalating, and every employer sending Jaymz home, their vision for Silk Barbers seemed like the only possible solution for survival.